dsmsuite/dsmsuite.github.io/user_guide_visual_studio.md

 The element hierarchy used to visualize the DSM can be based on:
 * **PhysicalView**: The element hierarchy is based on directories.
 * **LogicalView**: The element hierarchy is based on solution folders and project filters.
-Namespaces are not taken into account.
+Namespaces and types are not taken into account.

 > This analyzer provides more accurate results than the C++ analyzer, because include path per visual studio
 > project are taken into account.
 Therefor if you analyzer VC++ chose this analyzer and not the C++ analyzer.

 ## Pre requisites
 * Visual Studio 2012 or higher.